Fall Term | Classes Start: September 23, 2019

 Flexible Study & Course Duration

 The program may be completed in two years (full-time) or up to four years (part-time).
-Classes run Mondays to Thursdays, 17:00-20:00.
-New students are admitted at the start of the fall and spring terms.
+Classes run Monday to Thursday.
+Only for Fall Term 2019 classes will run from 17:00-20:00; from Winter 2020 onwards, classes will start at 17:30 and end at 20:30 or 21:30, depending on the number of credits.
+New students are admitted at the start of the fall, winter and spring terms.

 Admission to Program